coders-school/stl/01-containers/01-sequence-containers/06-task.md

 * Task 2 - `lengthSort()` (6 points)
 * Task 3a - `compressGrayscale()` (7 points)
 * Task 3b - `decompressGrayscale()` (7 points)

-#### Bonuses

-* 2 points for each task delivered before 06/14/2020 (Sunday) by 23:59
-* 3 points for group work for each person in the group.
-We recommend groups of 3.

 #### [Repo tasks](https://github.com/coders-school/stl/tree/master/module1/homework)